particle-iot/docs/src/content/faq/pricing/general-questions.md

 <a href="https://www.particle.io/products/software/device-cloud"
 target="_blank">our website</a>.

+### Why is Hardware + Device Cloud presented together?
+Particle Hardware and the Device Cloud are tightly coupled and built from the ground up to work together.
+The Hardware is designed specifically to work with the Device Cloud, and the Device Cloud is designed to work specifically with Particle hardware.

+When you purchase Particle development kits or connectivity modules, you are not buying a piece of standalone silicon.
+Instead, you are getting a
+bundle: IoT hardware that comes pre-programemd to work with a full-featured Device Cloud.
+This is one of the main value propositions of using Particle -- it's an integrated solution that allows you to focus on what makes your IoT product unique.

 ### How am I charged for Hardware?
 Hardware is purchased as a one-time cost per device.
 Dev kits, modules, and accessories are sold on our <a href="https://store.particle.io"